paigeweber13/multi-part-print-cost/sprints.md

  - [x] add screenshot to justification section
  - [ ] make it work with arbitrary exported slic3r profile
    - [ ] This will be useful when slicing airplane parts!
+ - [ ] update windows build script to automatically zip files like the linux script
  - [ ] do I want to remove clamp-bolt?
 We don't use it.
 Could I use it at some point?
  - [ ] modify text output: just show file name, not full path. still clip off